ManInAGarden/MongoPersist/README.md

 Or try this:

-    q = MpQuery(fact, MpEmpoyee).where(employeenumber >5)
+    q = MpQuery(fact, MpEmpoyee).where(employeenumber > 5)

     for emp in q:
         print(emp.employeenumber, emp.person.firstname, emp.person.lastname)

-Here we do not use first to get the first the employee.
+Here we do not use *first()* to get the first  employee.
+We get an iterable in *q* which can be iteraded ober all the employess with an employee-number greater than 5.
 So we can iterate over the query *q* to get all the employees one by one and print some of their attributes.
 Note that we can directly uses the person data because here we have *autofill=True* for the field *Person*.